-Connector/Net lets you easily develop .NET applications that require secure, high-performance data connectivity with MySQL.
+MySQL Connector/NET enables you to develop .NET applications that require secure, high-performance data connectivity with MySQL.
 It implements the required ADO.NET interfaces and integrates into ADO.NET-aware tools.
-Developers can build applications using their choice of .NET languages.
-Connector/Net is a fully managed ADO.NET driver written in 100% pure C#.
+You can build applications using your choice of .NET languages.
+Connector/NET is a fully managed ADO.NET data provider written in 100% pure C#.
 It does not use the MySQL C client library.

-For release notes detailing the changes in each release of Connector/Net, see MySQL Connector/Net Release Notes.
+Connector/NET source code and tests are available from the NuGet Gallery and GitHub.
+For notes detailing the changes in each release of Connector/NET, see MySQL Connector/NET Release Notes.

-Features provided by MySQL Server up to and including MySQL Server 5.7.
+Features provided by MySQL Server, up to and including the MySQL 8.1 release series.

 Large-packet support for sending and receiving rows and